The Lost Vikings 2: Release

-A 3DO Interactive Multiplayer version of The Lost Vikings 2 was announced to be in development and slated to be published by Interplay during E3 1995, but this version was never released.
+A 3DO Interactive Multiplayer version of The Lost Vikings 2 was announced to be in development and slated to be published by Interplay during E3 1995.
+This version was never released.

 Reception

-The Saturn and PlayStation versions met with generally positive reviews.
+The Saturn and PlayStation versions were met with generally positive reviews.
 While most critics remarked that the graphics are subpar for their generation, they praised the humorous voice clips and, while noting that the challenge level is extremely high and would be frustrating for some players, they also felt it to be entirely fair and intellectually stimulating.
 For instance, Dan Hsu of Electronic Gaming Monthly opined that having to start levels over if even one of the Vikings dies is "unforgiving, but necessary", and his co-reviewer Crispin Boyer remarked, "The later levels are especially tough, but they're also rewarding if you can figure them out (don't be a quitter!)."
 Next Generation said the game had retained the original's strong puzzles: "The levels are still nicely designed and have a reasonable learning curve."
 GamePro was less certain, remarking that though the gameplay and puzzles are deep and fun, they could not wholly recommend the game due to its graphical mediocrity.
 Trent Ward of GameSpot, however, disagreed with the majority assessment of the graphics, stating that "Although it's no visual feast, Norse by NorseWest still looks pretty good for what is, at its heart, a puzzle game."
 Lee Nutter of Sega Saturn Magazine called the game "excellent fodder for platform/puzzle enthusiasts, with plenty of lastability."

-The four reviewers of EGM noted that the only difference between the Super NES version and the earlier Saturn and PlayStation versions are the graphics and the lack of voices, leaving the gameplay and personality intact.
-They commented that this means Super NES loyalists lose nothing important by getting the game for Super NES instead of a current generation console, but also that those who had already bought the game for another system had no reason to get it again, since the puzzles are all the same and can only be completed in one way.
-GamePro was dissatisfied with the graphics and sound effects, saying they are unimproved from the original The Lost Vikings and thus don't hold up to Super NES games released in recent years.
+The four reviewers of EGM noted that the only difference between the SNES version and the earlier Saturn and PlayStation versions are the graphics and the lack of voices, leaving the gameplay and personality intact.
+They commented that this means SNES loyalists lose nothing important by getting the game for SNES instead of a current generation console, but also that those who had already bought the game for another system had no reason to get it again, since the puzzles are all the same and can only be completed in one way.
+GamePro was dissatisfied with the graphics and sound effects, saying they are unimproved from the original The Lost Vikings and thus don't hold up to SNES games released in recent years.
 However, the reviewer praised the implementation of the characters' abilities and the humor.